123hpcomsetup-j/FarmFeastSite/TAWK_TO_IMPLEMENTATION_GUIDE.md

 # Tawk.to Live Chat Implementation Guide

-## Status: ✅ WORKING
+## Status: 🔧 PRODUCTION DEPLOYMENT NEEDED

-The Tawk.to live chat widget has been successfully implemented and is now working on the Farm Feast Farm House website.
+The Tawk.to live chat widget has been successfully implemented and is working perfectly in development.
+However, production needs the updated build to be deployed.

 ## Implementation Details